open-AIMS/reefguide-web-api/README.md

 First, create a config json file in `configs` e.g. `dev.json`.
 The `sample.json` includes example values.

-Next, run `npm run aws-keys -- <secret name e.g. dev-madame-creds>` with appropriate AWS creds in the environment, this creates an AWS secret manager with a generated keypair for JWT signing.
+Next, run `npm run aws-keys -- <secret name e.g. dev-reefguide-creds>` with appropriate AWS creds in the environment, this creates an AWS secret manager with a generated keypair for JWT signing.

 Then open this secret and add `DATABASE_URL` and `DIRECT_URL` fields which correspond to prisma values for the postgresql DB provider.